 Jim Moore started Word Jones from scratch in June 1999, billing an impressive $3,500 that year.
-But the first major client signed on in 2000, word of mouth spread, and now we have plans for word dominance.
-In addition to straight-up word work, we’ve branched out, and now use a network of like-minded and talented independent writers, proofers, graphic artists, photographers, Web designers and others.
+But the first major client signed on in 2000, word of mouth spread, and we've been executing our plan for word dominance ever since.
+In addition to straight-up word work, we've branched out, and now use a network of like-minded, talented and independent writers, proofers, graphic artists, photographers, Web designers and others.

 Here are some of the regular players: